'Stopping Haaland the same as stopping Benteke' - Chelsea goalkeeper Mendy not daunted by new Man City signing | Goal.com

 Mendy happens to be a pretty close friend of Mane and believes that the winger's departure is a big loss to the Premier League.

-"I think it is a big loss for the Premier League in terms of quality and in terms of the person,” he said.
+"I think it is a big loss for the Premier League in terms of quality and in terms of the person."

 Edouard Mendy pays tribute to Chelsea legend Petr Cech